-In this example, our Pop Art Portrait was created by coloring the template drawing with primary and secondary colors, being careful to select the brighter colors for the lightest tones and darker colors for the darkest tones.
-If you are not careful in balancing the tones and colors, the image may lose impact or look like a negative.
+In this example, our Pop Art Portrait was created by coloring the template drawing with primary and secondary colors.
+Try to select the brighter colors for the lightest tones and darker colors for the darkest tones.
+If you are not careful in balancing the tones and colors, the image may lose some impact or even look like a negative.

 Pop Art Portrait - Pattern